 Students who choose to attend Columbia Basin College also choose to participate actively in the learning process offered by the College.
-Students are expected to attend all class sessions; a student may be officially withdrawn from a course for excessive absences.
-Please refer to the course syllabus or addendum for attendance requirements.
+Students are expected to attend all class sessions.

-Attendance in online distance learning classes is determined by engaging in academic activity required for the course.
+Attendance in online classes is determined by engaging in academic activity required for the course.
 This may include participating in an online discussion, taking a quiz or viewing a lecture.
-Solely logging in to Canvas or asking a logistical question of the instructor does not count as attending the online class.
-If, after 10 days, a student has not engaged in academic activity, the student will be removed from the class upon notification by the instructor to Student Records.
+Solely logging in to Canvas or asking a logistical question of the faculty member#does not count as attending the online class.